happypeter/happyschool/src/pages/008-nervos-dao/index.md

 That's how it works.

-## Why NervosDao?
+## Why NervosDAO?

-Now it's time to introduce the NervosDao, what is it and what benefits it brings.
+Now it's time to introduce the NervosDAO, what is it and what benefits it brings.

-The NervosDao is a smart contract built on CKB blockchain, and it works like a bank, CKB token holders can deposit their token in it, and get interest in return.
+The NervosDAO is a smart contract built on CKB blockchain, and it works like a bank, CKB token holders can deposit their token in it, and get interest in return.

 But for long term CKB token holders, as long as they lock their tokens in the NervosDAO, that means never occupy the space on blockchain, the inflationary effect of secondary issuance is only nominal.
 For token holders it's as if the secondary issuance doesn't exist, and they're holding hard-capped tokens like Bitcoin.

-To put it shortly, the NervosDao is there to make CKB token a good Store of Value medium.
+To put it shortly, the NervosDAO is there to make CKB token a good Store of Value medium.

-## How NervosDao Works?
+## How NervosDAO Works?

-You can stop here if you don't want to know the details of the NervosDao.
-But if you want to more precise, let's go on with the details of how token issuance and the NervosDao works.
+You can stop here if you don't want to know the details of the NervosDAO.
+But if you want to more precise, let's go on with the details of how token issuance and the NervosDAO works.

 The number of base issuance halves approximately every 4 years until all the base issuance tokens are mined out, that's exactly like Bitcoin.
 The secondary issuance is designed to collect state rent, and has issuance amount that is constant over time.
 After base issuance stops, there will only be secondary issuance.